magoo/risk-measurement/content/en/docs/estimation/strategy.md

 The ability to impartially estimate odds is crucial to forecasting and decision making.
 Opportunities for advantageous decision making arise when rewards are not congruent with the odds, but the ability to see these impartially can be difficult.

+In summary - what odds would you apply to a situation, where you would be comfortable taking either side fo the bet?

 ### Principle of Indifference

 The [principle of